 When you open up your terminal, you aren’t greeted with much.
 It just says your name and that’s about it.
 Typically when you open up your terminal you are brought to your root directory.
 Directory is just another word for folder.
 Your root directory usually contains:

 |- Applications |- Documents |- Desktop |- Music |- Pictures

 pwd (print working directory)

-We can use our terminal to navigate through our computer’s files and directories.
+We can use our terminal to navigate through our computer’s directories.